 Sitemap of your WordPress blog is one of the most important aspect of your blog search engine indexing.
 Sitemap file helps search engine bots to find links on your blog, and that’s how they crawl and index it.
 I have already specified details earlier on Google crawling and indexing article.

-Sitemaps are very useful for users and for readers, and when ever we talk about SEO of WordPress, we should create WordPress blog sitemap and submit it to Google Webmaster tool and Bing Webmaster tools for faster indexing and crawling of our site.
+It’s essential for you to create your blog sitemap and submit it to Google Webmaster tool and Bing Webmaster tools for faster indexing and crawling of your site.
 Now, the big question is how to generate sitemaps for our WordPress blog?
-In WordPress, there are many plugins which will help you to do it and I will be talking about one Such plugin which I use here at ShoutMeLoud and it will help you for your blog too.
+In WordPress, there are many plugins which will help you to do it and I will be talking about one simple to use plugin which you can use to create sitemap for your WordPress blog.

 Google XML sitemaps plugin to Create WordPress sitemap:

 Sitemap feature is recently added to WordPress SEO by Yoast plugin, so if you are using SEO by Yoast, you should rather use sitemap feature of that plugin.